prantlf/package-cost/README.md

     Options:
-      -c|--concurrency <count>  maximum count of parallel network requests (20) -j|--json                 format the results as JSON
+      -c|--concurrency <count>  maximum count of parallel network requests (20) -e|--extent none|all      an alias for the two options below -n|--no-recurse           if the dependencies should not be traced -a|--analyse-all          if sizes should be computed for all dependencies -j|--json                 format the results as JSON
       -v|--verbose              print progress details
       -V|--version              print version number